SIGN UP TO OUR NEWS!

 Introduction

-The Picos de Europa in Northern Spain is a little known paradise for cyclists.
-There are few places with so much variety: rugged limestone mountains, deep gorges, ancient forests, mountain pastures and unspoilt villages.
-The climbs on this Classic Cols style holiday are also varied: gentle and meandering or short and sharp, and then there is the Alto de l’Angliru, which is just brutal (and thankfully optional!).
+The Picos de Europa in Northern Spain is a little-known paradise for cyclists.
+There are few places where the landscape is so varied: rugged limestone mountains, deep gorges, tranquil mountain pastures, and traditional Cantabrian villages.
+The climbs on this Marmot Classic style holiday are also diverse: from gentle and meandering to short and sharp!
+Then there is the infamous Alto de l’Angliru, which is just plain brutal – but optional of course!

-Read more about the area and our adventures supporting Cyclist Magazine’s Big Ride feature by clicking this link.
+If you’d like to, you can read more about cycling in the Picos and our adventures supporting Cyclist magazine’s Big Ride feature by clicking this link.

 Departure Dates & Prices